Warning: “Parental Discretion Advised”

 My initial, personal, reaction was one of total empathy for the unfortunate parent(s) in charge of said baby.
 It took me a few minutes longer to shift to empathy for the passengers around the baby on the plane.
 Sorry, but parental empathy trumped frequent flyer empathy.

 There’s a point here somewhere and I’m getting to it now.
 In the week prior to all this, a colleague published a journal article on the effects of the first child on married couples.
 This colleague and the lead author on the paper is Brian Doss at Texas A & M, who, using one of our lab’s data sets, did an impeccable job of analyzing and writing up these findings.
 This is an area of specialty in his research and it’s a particularly fine work that he did.
-[Brian is now at Miami University in Florida] The paper was co-authored by my colleagues Galena Rhoades, Howard Markman, and me.
+[Brian is now at the University of Miami University.]
+The paper was co-authored by my colleagues Galena Rhoades, Howard Markman, and me.
 The paper got A LOT of media attention.
 Google around a bit and you’ll find some of that.

 The major finding of the study is that that there was a rather sudden drop in marital quality (happiness, communication, management of conflict, etc.) around the time of the first birth for the couples having children.
 That may not be too shocking to those of you who are parents.
-Interestingly, in the analyses that Brian conducted, we also saw that those couples who did not have children also showed similar declines in marriage quality, but much more gradually over time and not on quite as many variables.
+Interestingly, in the analyses that Brian Doss conducted, we also saw that those couples who did not have children also showed similar declines in marriage quality, but much more gradually over time and not on quite as many variables.
 But in essence, both groups of couples were taking a journey to a similar place but the couples having a child took a shortcut.

 By the way, in case you are wondering, studies do show that most married couples experience some declines in happiness over their years together.
 The bad news is that this is normal.
 The good news is that this is normal.
 Realistic expectations can do a lot to improve one’s life.